 As a general guide, prices for a loft conversion can start from around £20,000.1 Costs will depend on the size and shape of your loft, and where you live.
-They also only cover the basics.
 It’s a good idea to get several quotes before you begin any work.

-It might seem cheaper to do things yourself, but a loft conversion is a big job and it may be a good idea to go with an expert.
+A loft conversion is a big job, so it’s likely to be a good idea to go with an expert.
 These are some of the options:

 a specialist loft conversion company can offer you the complete package, from planning to painting and decorating